 However, I suggest going for turnkey scripts that provide open source-code access.
 Having the source code gives you an edge, as you can customize your website and choose component providers according to your requirements and budget.

 SaaS live streaming scripts are also a good option, but the lack of source-code access can limit your prospects and customizability.
-For example, you cannot choose your hosting provider, video player, media server, etc. However, SaaS solutions don’t charge upfront but small monthly recurring fees.
+For example, you cannot choose your hosting provider, encrypted video player, media server, etc. However, SaaS solutions don’t charge upfront but small monthly recurring fees.
 So, they might be useful if you can’t spare an upfront investment.
 Choose wisely.